Research Triangle: Raleigh–Durham International Airport (RDU)

 In February 2000, RDU was ranked as the nation's second fastest-growing major airport in the United States, by Airports Council International, based on 1999 statistics.
 Passenger growth hit 24% over the previous year, ranking RDU second only to Washington Dulles International Airport.
 RDU opened Terminal A south concourse for use by Northwest and Continental Airlines in 2001.
 The addition added 46000 sqft and five aircraft gates to the terminal.
 Terminal A became designated as Terminal 1 on October 26, 2008.
 In 2003, RDU also dedicated a new general aviation terminal.
 RDU continues to keep pace with its growth by redeveloping Terminal C into a new state-of-the-art terminal, now known as Terminal 2, which opened in October 2008.

 As of June 2022, the airport will have international flights to Cancun, London, Montreal, Paris, Reykjavik and Toronto.
-Cancun service is provided by American, Frontier and JetBlue, while the Canada flights are provided by Air Canada, Paris by Delta, Reykjavik by new to the market Icelandair, and London by American.
+Cancun and London service is provided by American, Frontier and JetBlue, while the Canada flights are provided by Air Canada, Paris by Delta, and Reykjavik by Icelandair.
 Icelandair is the first international carrier outside of Air Canada to service the airport.
 Delta Air Lines currently considers the airport to be a "focus city", or an airport that is not a hub, but is of importance to the carrier.
 The COVID-19 pandemic significantly shrunk the operation, but by September 2022, Delta will be serving 21 destinations on aircraft ranging from the CRJ700 to the 767.